This page aims to give a simple explanation about the way the LTMR signals trains and the past, present and future installations of the system.

 The LTMR signals are based off London Underground practice and therefore use two aspects, red and green.
 The signals tell the driver when and where he can move with a red aspect saying stop and a green aspect saying go.
 There are also repeater signals which show a yellow aspect instead of red.
 These warn the driver if the next signal is at red so that they can slow the train down in time.
 In certain areas, shunt signals are used.
 These tell the driver that they may proceed at caution, prepared to stop short of any obstruction.

 Until 2018, all points were detected.
 The signals would not turn green unless any points that sent the train on a diverging route were detected as being correctly set.
-Currently, none of the points are detected but they are inspected regularly throughout the day.
+Currently, only the electrically operated points are detected. the spring points are not but they are inspected regularly throughout the day.
 There are plans to reinstate point detection when funds become available.

 The LTMR used to use an N-Style lever frame from the museums collection.
 This had 11 levers which controlled the signals, carriage shed point and also a few safety functions.
 In addition, there were three buttons to control three signals in the station area.

-The interlocking was made up of around 150 relays, including some heritage.
+The interlocking was made up of around 150 relays, including some heritage ones.
 The system was fully interlocked for the parts that were installed but unfortunately, the signals and point at Ealing end were not finished.

 Control was purely manual (or “semi-automatic”), requiring a signaller at all times.
 There was a “mimic panel” which displayed the current state of all signals and track circuits and some other indications for points.
 The system was in the process of having an automatic mode installed, but this was not finished.